flozz/yoga-image-optimizer/README.rst

   * Do not allow to remove images with the ``<Del>`` key while optimizing
   * Multiple files can now be selected and their parameters can be edited all at once
+  * Allow to resize images (downscale only, preserve ratio)

 * **v1.0.1:**